+This article tells about British naval operations in the White Sea in 1854.
 The Crimean War (1854 – 56) is most remembered for images of the charge of Britain’s Light Brigade at Balaclava, the privations suffered by the ill-equipped besiegers of Sevastopol through a deadly winter and the achievements of Florence Nightingale, all episodes that took place in the Crimea itself.
 Earlier blogs have however pointed out that lesser-known operations took place in the Baltic and on the Kamchatka peninsula on Russia’s Northern Pacific coast.
-(See other articles on related topics) The least-known operations of all took place however on the shores of the Arctic Ocean, in the White Sea and in the Kola Inlet.
+(Click here to read about the latter).
+The least-known operations of all took place however on the shores of the Arctic Ocean, in the White Sea and in the Kola Inlet.
 Both these locations were to play roles in both World Wars as landing points for aid sent by the Western Allies to Russia, most notably via the epic Arctic Convoys of WW2.
 They were also to provide bases for ineffectual British support of White Russian forces against the Bolsheviks in the Russian Civil War.

 British and Dutch shipping had been accessing Russia for trade by this area since the late sixteenth century – indeed the Dutch navigator Willem Barents (1550 – 1597) had given his name to the sea north of which forms part of the Arctic Ocean.
 Arkhangelsk, a major city at the southern end of the White Sea had remained a major trading port ever since.
 Murmansk, at the head of the Kola inlet further to the west, also had port facilities, though minor.